 Duck King, emphasis on both "crazy" and "awesome."
-Between the fact that he turned breakdancing into a physics-defying martial arts and the family of ducks living in his hair, Duck King was this trope from the start.
+Between the fact that he turned breakdancing into a physics-defying martial arts and the family of ducks—able to mimic his breakdancing moves perfectly—living in his hair, Duck King was this trope from the start.
 Also of note...
 I AM DUCK KING!
 QWACK!
 QWACK!
 QWACK!
 QWACK!
 QWACK!
 QWACK!

-He's Just Hiding: Kim was defeated by Freeman before the events of Garou and apparently goes missing.
-He shows up to berate his son Dong Hwan under certain circumstances, though.
+He's Just Hiding!: Kim has apparently gone missing.
+He shows up to berate his son Dong Hwan in one of his winposes.

 Love to Hate: Geese has done terrible things over the course of the series but is beloved by the fandom (not unlike Rugal), cementing him as one of the premier SNK villains (and a more notable fighting game villain from the 90s in general).
 Geese can do no wrong because the fandom worships the ground he walks on.
-It doesn't hurt that he's charismatic, has a sense of style, and despite his wicked deeds, never quite crosses theMoral Event Horizon into Complete Monster territory.
+It doesn't hurt that he's charismatic, has a sense of style, and despite his wicked deeds, never quite crosses theMoral Event Horizon.
 Oh, and he's an uncontested badass.

-Memetic Molester: Hotaru Futaba, thanks to one of her supers, Flying Queen of Chaos, wherein she kicks you upward, rides you to the ground and.... uh... seems to press your chest, draining your health and chi.
+Memetic Molester: Hotaru Futaba, thanks to one of her supers, Flying Queen of Chaos, wherein she kicks you upward, rides you to the ground and.... uh... seems to press your chest, draining your health and chi as she lets out a yell.
 Of course the animation makes it more look like she's RAPING you.
-Now it's hard to look at that move as anything OTHER than full bore molestation.
+Now it's hard to look at that move as anything OTHER than full-bore molestation.
 Not to mention Hotaru's animations after the chi burst resemble something akin to post-orgasm bliss.

 The "OOOOOOOUUUUUUAAAAAAAAGH" sound Andy makes when you hit him.
 Not so prevalent here but it cropped up quite a bit in early KOF titles.
 It got ridiculous in '99 onward where for no apparent reason they made it his KO cry.
 You will hear this especially in 2002 and Unlimited Match, where he groans this practically every time you hit him.